Berlin's Club der Visionäre damaged in blaze | DW | 15.06.2019

 Club der Visionäre, a well-known party spot in Berlin's Kreuzberg district, has been partially gutted by a fire, authorities said.
 Emergency responders managed to stop the blaze before it reached a nearby gas station.

-Three people were lightly injured when a fire severely damaged Berlin's Club der Visionäre on Saturday morning, authorities said.
+Three people were slightly injured when a fire severely damaged Berlin's Club der Visionäre on Saturday morning, authorities said.

 "The club burned down almost completely," Berlin's fire department wrote on Twitter.
 It added that 70 responders were sent to the scene.